On a representation of the fundamental class of an ideal due to Lejeune-Jalabert: Abstract

 \section{Abstract}

-Lejeune-Jalabert showed that the fundamental class of a Cohen-Macaulay ideal $\a\subset \Ok_0$ admits a representation as a residue, constructed from a free resolution of $\a$, multiplied by a certain differential form coming from the resolution.
-We give an explicit description of this differential form in the case when the free resolution is the Scarf resolution of a generic monomial ideal.
-As a consequence we get a new proof and a refinement of Lejeune-Jalabert's result in this case.
+Lejeune-Jalabert showed that the fundamental class of a Cohen-Macaulay ideal $\a\subset \Ok_0$ admits a representation as a residue, constructed from a free resolution of $\a$, of a certain differential form coming from the resolution.
+We give an explicit description of this differential form in the case where the free resolution is the Scarf resolution of a generic monomial ideal.
+As a consequence we get a new proof of Lejeune-Jalabert's result in this case.